Bira/octopus-carnival/_drafts/wir-mm2-4e-phoelarch.md

 The mage's basic attacks are a **burning dagger** and a Range 20 **phoenix ray**, both of which deal fire damage.
-They also know a spell named **Flames of the Phoenix** (recharge 5+), which is pretty much your typical fireball: fire damage, plus ongoing fire damage.
+They also know a spell named **Flames of the Phoenix** (recharge 5+), which is pretty much your typical fireball: area effect, fire damage, plus ongoing fire damage.
 Presumably they also know plenty of non-combat rituals, but those don't appear in stat blocks.

 When the mage drops to 0 HP their **Rise from the Ashes** ability triggers and they explode.
-This deals heavy fire damage (vs. Reflex) in a Close Burst 2, dealing heavy fire damage.
-This also creates a zone of fire that lasts until the end of the encounter and damages anyone caught inside.
+This deals heavy fire damage (vs. Reflex) in a Close Burst 2.
+It also creates a zone of fire that lasts until the end of the encounter and damages anyone caught inside.
 Finally, when the mage's next turn comes up, a phoera appears within the zone and joins the fight.

 ### Phoelarch Warrior